-Using refrigerator biscuits for the dumplings makes for another great shortcut!!
-Since we won’t be using all of the biscuits, you can bake the rest of the rolls in oven and serve them with your meal!
+Using refrigerator biscuits instead of making drop dumplings makes for another great shortcut!!
+Since we won't be using all of the biscuits, you can bake the rest of the rolls in oven and serve them with your meal!

 This doubles the aroma of home cooked goodness because now you're going to have fresh rolls too!
 Swooning!!!

 This is an overview of the instructions.
 For the complete directions just scroll down to the bottom!

 - Start by dicing an onion, celery and carrots in a large stockpot.